arrow-kt/arrow-playground/README.md

 - `onChange(code)` — Fires every time the content of the editor is changed.
 Debounce time: 0.5s.
  _code_ — current playground code.

-- `onTestPassed` — Is called after all tests passed.
-Use for target platform `junit`.

-- `onTestFailed` — Is called after all tests failed.
-Use for target platform `junit`.

 - `onCloseConsole` — Is called after the console's closed.

 - `onOpenConsole` — Is called after the console's opened.

-- `getJsCode(code)` — Is called after compilation Kotlin to JS.
-Use for target platform `js`.
-   _code_ — converted JS code from Kotlin.

 - `callback(targetNode, mountNode)` — Is called after playground's united.
  _targetNode_ — node with plain text before component initialization.